Episode 98

 It looked like the resort was quite a drive to get to.
 It was about an hour away from any other towns in that region.

-And eventually we were driving down a flat straight stretch of hardtop.
+And eventually we were driving down a flat, straight stretch of hardtop.

-In remote regional Australia, it's actually common to drive down these enormous long straight stretches of road without ever seeing any other signs of life for really long periods of time.
+In remote regional Australia, it's actually common to drive down these enormous long, straight stretches of road without ever seeing any other signs of life for really long periods of time.

-And the longer we spent going down this straight road, the more my parents started remarking out loud about it in this bemused way, joking that we might never find the place.
+And this was definitely one of those occasions.
+And the longer we spent going down this straight road, the more my parents started remarking out loud about it in this bemused way.

 Eventually though, after driving for a while, we found it.
 You would have missed this turn if you weren't looking for it.